 Government contracts – the PQQ stage

-Any government body procuring goods or services has certain regulations that they must abide by in order to choose a supplier – if the contract is over a certain threshold they cannot just choose who they like.
+Any government body procuring goods or services must abide by the Best Value Regime when selecting a supplier, meaning if the contract is over a certain value, they must open the tender up to application.

-The procurement process follows a PQQ and tender stage, in which the bidding company are evaluated on both financial and quality elements.
+The procurement process follows a PQQ and tender stage, in which the bidding company is evaluated on both financial and quality elements (and sometimes social value if it is treated as its own separate element).
 This process means there is much more accountability and more emphasis on value for money, added value and making sure the right company is providing the right services.
-Well, that’s the theory, anyway.
-Add in the EU with its many and various requirements, and you end up with a tendering system for government contracts.
+In 2016, the PQQ was superseded by the SQ (Selection Questionnaire), introduced by Crown Commercial Services to collect the same information in a streamlined way.

 The PQQ procurement process

-Imagine that local authority A wants to procure service X, which is supplied by suppliers M, N and O. Instead of just going with the first one to grab their attention, or their cousin who runs company O, they will put out a tender document, which will have a list of questions each supplier has to answer, including ones on price, service, experience and policies.
+Imagine that local authority A wants to procure service X, which is provided by suppliers M, N and O. Instead of just going with the first one due to a long-standing relationship, or a competitive quotation, they will instead put out a tender document, which will have a list of questions each supplier has to answer, including ones around pricing, services, quality, experience and policies.

-The PQQ, or pre-qualification questionnaire, stage is a way to filter out those suppliers who are not suitable to provide the service, meaning only a handful of companies go through to the tender stage.
+The PQQ, or pre-qualification questionnaire stage is a way to filter out those suppliers who are not suitable to provide the service, meaning only companies whose submission meets minimum standards will go through to tender stage and be evaluated.

-- Do not have a high enough turnover (therefore couldn’t cope with this big new contract)
+- Does not have a high enough turnover (therefore couldn’t cope with this big new contract)

-- Do not have the relevant policies and procedures
+- Does not have the relevant policies and procedures